practicingruby/practicing-ruby-paid/posts/gregory/005-the-middle-path-to-automated-testing.md

-## The middle path to automated testing
+u## The middle path to automated testing

 ### Make sure to have some Test First / TDD experience